 - Stop engine, wait for all moving parts to stop and remove key or spark plug wire(s).
-Engage parking brake. - Carefully clean area around filter.
+Engage parking brake. - 2.
+Remove leg pad and lower vented cover to gain access to the hydraulic oil filter. - 3.
+Loosen the two bolts securing the oil filter bracket to the side of the battery tray. - 4.
+Swing the oil filter out to gain access to the filter and tighten the lower bolt. - Carefully clean area around filter.
 It is important that no dirt or contamination enter hydraulic system.
-Place pan under filter. - 3.
-Unscrew filter to remove and allow oil to drain from reservoir. - 4.
-Turn new filter clockwise until rubber seal contacts the filter adapter, then tighten the filter an additional 2/3 to 3/4 turn. - 5.
-Fill reservoir as stated in Check Hydraulic Oil Level. - 6.
-Raise the rear of machine up and support with jack stands (or equivalent support) just high enough to allow drive wheels to turn freely.
+Place pan under filter. - 6.
+Unscrew filter to remove and allow oil to drain from reservoir. - 7.
+Turn new filter clockwise until rubber seal contacts the filter adapter, then tighten the filter an additional 2/3 to 3/4 turn.

+- 8. Fill reservoir as stated in Check Hydraulic Oil Level. - 9.
+Raise the rear of machine up and support with jack stands (or equivalent support) just high enough to allow drive wheels to turn freely. - 10.
+Check for leaks, move the oil filter back into place, making sure hoses are not kinked.